Update from day two at the unSUMMIT

 In addition to the presentations above I also took in the Poster Gallery and sat in on a couple of the “Vendor Theaters” presented by Motorola and Code Corporation.
 The information presented by the vendors wasn’t anything I haven’t heard before, but it was interesting nonetheless.
 Our facility uses Code Corp scanners both in the pharmacy and up on the nursing units for BCMA.
 And Motorola presented information on some nifty mobile devices.

-3 thoughts on “Update from day two at the unSUMMIT”
+3 responses to “Update from day two at the unSUMMIT”

 1. Jerry: Really interesting comments.
 Thank you for sharing them in this way.
 I wish I had known about the unSummit in advance to have attended.
 Do you get the impression that the quality of the barcode itself–it’s “legibility” to the scanner–is sometimes a problem or are barcode-related problems more likely to be wrong data or database prolems?